Terms and Conditions

 3. CareerHub is a self-service online system.
 Employers, agencies or third party recruiters will register and lodge their own jobs.
-It is the role of staff within the Careers and Student Development Office to ensure the best interests and well-being of our students and staff.
-Careers and Student Development Office staff will consistently monitor job advertisements to ensure that they conform with the relevant Terms and Conditions.
+It is the role of staff within the Employability & Enterprise Office to ensure the best interests and well-being of our students and staff.
+Employability & Enterprise Office staff will consistently monitor job advertisements to ensure that they conform with the relevant Terms and Conditions.

 4. It is the responsibility of the employer, agency or third party recruiter to ensure that any advertisements submitted by them comply with these terms and guidelines.
 Please ensure the job advertisement includes the required information which is detailed below.

 6.2.
 Positions which are not genuine employment opportunities.

 6.3.
 Placements which require potential applicants to pay for the placement, whether the work is paid or voluntary.

 6.5.
 Positions that offer less than award wages.

 6.6.
 Casual or part-time positions that do not display hourly rate of pay or relevant award/job classification.

 6.7.
 Positions that offer any sort of "board in exchange" arrangement where the student receives accommodation as payment or part payment for work performed.

 6.8.
 Positions that do not offer a genuine employment opportunity or those that require applicants to register with an organisation for possible opportunities.